tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 overlapping epochs.
 The reachability requirement prevents off-path/blind attackers from destroying associations merely by sending forged ClientHellos.

+Note: it is not always possible to distinguish which association a given packet is from.
+For instance, if the client performs a handshake, abandons the connection, and then immediately starts a new handshake, it may not be possible to tell which connection a given protected record is for.
+In these cases, trial decryption MAY be necessary, though implementations could also use some sort of connection identifier, such as the one specified in
+{{?I-D.rescorla-tls-dtls-connection-id}}.

 # Example of Handshake with Timeout and Retransmission